lauxley/jquery.safeguard.js/README.md

     Also, It is not recommanded to use the save_mode "change" because in this case the history will grow very quickly.
     Another convenient method is getDatas, like load, you can pass it an optional integer.

+* flush_on_submit
+* flush_on_reset

+    **default** : true
+    These 2 settings if set to false tells safeguard to not flush datas respectivelly when the user submit or reset the form,
+    Note that in this case, it is your responsability to flush the datas (with .safeguard('flush', key)) when you feel comfortable to do so,
+    probably in the confirm view.

 Example snippet
 ---------------